githubEdit

 Learn about the specific requirements and constraints for setting access codes on door locks.

 Some models of door locks have specific requirements and constraints when it comes to setting PIN codes.
 It's essential to be aware of these to ensure seamless functionality and security.
-The requirements can be fetched by making a or (or ) request.
+The requirements can be fetched by making a Get Device or List Devices (or List Locks) request.

 Sample set of access code requirements: